 Weekend (Jean-Luc Godard, 1967)

 A film adrift in the cosmos, a film found on a garbage heap, as it self-referentially describes itself.
 In Weekend, Godard was in sync with the pulse of contemporary France, showcasing it in a picaresque pop-art panorama of (among many other things) apocalyptic traffic jams, cameos by literary and historical characters, and the anarchic end of civilisation in a forest peopled by cannibalistic student-guerillas.
-They made the film an uncanny prophecy of the May 68 movement, predicting both its rise and demise.
+All this made the film an uncanny prophecy of the May 68 movement, predicting both its rise and demise.
 But more than this, Weekend was a complete shattering of every film rule-book in existence — if May 68 would briefly give people hope that everything was possible, this film was the incendiary and liberating proof that at least in filmmaking it was.
-Godard called it the end of cinema, but for France it was an announcement of things to come.
+Godard ends his own film with a title card announcing the “end of cinema”, but for France it was an announcement of things to come.

 Far from Vietnam (Various directors, 1967)